Learning to Evict from Key-Value Cache: Related Work

-\looseness=-1Overall, while prior work has addressed KV cache constraints through heuristics, memory hierarchies, or compression, our approach introduces an RL framework that casts eviction as a ranking problem.
-By training lightweight, per-head policies to predict tokens' future utility and optimizing them with a global, budget-agnostic reward, we offer an adaptive, query-independent solution.
-Similar in philosophy, the concurrent work \cite{jegou2026kvzapfastadaptivefaithful} approximates KV importance scores estimated by \cite{kim2025kvzip}, though this comes at the cost of two LLM forward passes.
-Crucially, the proposed approach, KVP, is also complementary to many existing techniques, and may provide a principled signal for memory offloading, context gisting, or dynamic budget allocation.
+Overall, while prior work has addressed KV cache constraints through heuristics, memory hierarchies, or compression, our approach introduces an RL framework that casts eviction as a ranking problem.
+By training lightweight, per-head policies to predict tokens' future utility and optimizing them with a global, budget-agnostic reward, we offer an adaptive, offline, query-independent solution.
+Crucially, this method is also complementary to many existing techniques, and may provide a principled signal for memory offloading, context gisting, or dynamic budget allocation.